WordPress/WordPress/readme.md

-This is a fork of the WordPress repo.
+This is my (mpsparrow) fork of the WordPress GitHub repo.